1delta-DAO/eth-denver-eul-synths/README.md

 ## How does it fit into DeFI

 eulSynths unites the most complex DeFi projects to a set of easy-to-use yield products.
-- Our platform allows for high leverages on any tokenied DEX/AMM liquidity
+- Our platform allows for high leverages on any tokenized DEX/AMM liquidity that leaves regular LSD staking APRs in the dust
-- We allow creations of synthetic assets in a decentralized manner
+- We allow the creation of synthetic assets in a decentralized manner that instantly bootstraps deep on-chain liquidity - We can onboard any assets like eulUSD (as in our MVP), eulLTC and eulDOGE

 ## How does it leverage ChainLink